-- (ii) Family Violence" Family Violence is conduct constituting family violence as defined by S.7 of the Family Violence Act 2004. - (iii) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of the State of Tasmania. - (iv) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (v) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
+- (i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of the State of Tasmania. - (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.